 At 9,106 feet, Rock Creek Butte is the highest point in the Blue Mountains of Oregon.
 Rock Creek Butte lies on Elkhorn Ridge along with Elkhorn Peak about 14 miles west of Baker City, Oregon.
 The Elkhorns are separated from the Wallowas by the Baker Valley.
 The view from the top ranges from the Wallowas in the East to the Strawberry Mountains in the West.
 Mountain goats can usually be found near Twin Lakes and on the Mountain itself.
 Judging by the summit register, Rock Creek Butte is usually summited by fewer than 20 parties a year.
 Rock Creek Butte is #5 on the list of Oregon peaks with over 2000 feet of prominence.

 The southern Elkhorn Mountains are composed of material that was once deep oceanic mud and cherts, which lithified to form the sedimentary rock argillite.
 Between 220 and 180 million years ago, these rocks were accreted to the advancing North American continent.
 They were severely folded and faulted in the process.
-Beginning about 8 million years ago, a fault system known as the Olympic-Wallowa lineament has raised the Elkhorn and Wallowa Mountains more than a mile and created the Grand Ronde Valley.
-Ice Age glaciers have since carved the many U-shaped valleys seen today.
+Since about 8 million years ago, faults have raised the Elkhorn Mountains more than a mile and created the Baker Valley.
+Ice Age glaciers have since carved the many cirques and U-shaped valleys seen in the Elkhorns today.

 Gold was discovered in this area in 1862, sparking the gold mining boomtowns of Auburn, Sumpter, Bourne, Granite, and Greenhorn.
 The gold boom has passed, but there are still a few active claims left in the area.